HGX-Team/hypergraphx/README.md

 ## Contributing

 HGX is a collaborative project and we welcome suggestions and contributions.
 If you are interested in contributing to HGX or have any questions about our project, please do not hesitate to reach out to us.
-We look forward to hearing from you!

 :running: **I only have 1 minute**
 - Tweet about our library and spread the voice!